Myxcil/MassTraffic-Test/README.md

 - generate ParkingSpot and TrafficLight data from special actors (editor-only) in the current map
 - removed RuleProcessor and therefore Houdini import for parking spaces and traffic lights
 - upgraded to UE 5.4 codebase
+- separate trait to specify size of entity in config

 # Notes: